-Section 162(m) of the Internal Revenue Code of 1986, as amended, restricts the deductibility of executive compensation paid to our Chief Executive Officer and any of the three other most highly compensated executive officers (excluding our Chief Financial Officer) at the end of any fiscal year to not more than \$1 million in annual compensation (including gains from the exercise of certain stock option grants).
-Certain performance-based compensation is exempt from this limitation if it complies with the various conditions described in Section 162(m).
+Prior to the enactment of the Tax Cuts and Jobs Act ("2017 Tax Act") in December 2017, Section 162(m) of the Internal Revenue Code of 1986, as amended, restricted the deductibility of executive compensation paid to our Chief Executive Officer and any of the three other most highly compensated executive officers (excluding our Chief Financial Officer) at the end of any fiscal year to not more than \$1 million in annual compensation (including gains from the exercise of certain stock option grants).
+Certain performance-based compensation was exempt from this limitation if it complied with the various conditions described in Section 162(m).

-The Compensation Committee intends, where appropriate, to structure compensation in a manner that causes it to qualify as performance-based compensation under Section 162(m); however, it believes that it may be appropriate from time to time to exceed the limitations on deductibility under Section 162(m) to ensure that executive officers are compensated in a manner that it believes to be consistent with our best interests and our shareholders' best interests, and reserves the authority to approve non-deductible compensation in appropriate circumstances.
+The Compensation Committee intended, where appropriate, to structure compensation in a manner that caused it to qualify as performance-based compensation under Section 162(m); however, it believes that it may be appropriate from time to time to exceed the limitations on deductibility under Section 162(m) to ensure that executive officers are compensated in a manner that it believes to be consistent with our best interests and our shareholders' best interests, and reserves the authority to approve non-deductible compensation in appropriate circumstances.
+In addition, changes in applicable tax laws and regulations, and interpretations of such laws and regulations, as well as other factors beyond the Company's control may affect the deductibility of executive compensation.